-- (i) its name and all references thereto; and - (ii) its report on the audited consolidated financial statements of the Issuer for the financial period ended 30 November 2020, in the form and context in which they are respectively included in this document and to act in such capacity in relation to this document.
-The above-mentioned report has been specifically prepared for the purpose of incorporation in this document.
+- (i) its name and all references thereto; - (ii) its report on the audited consolidated financial statements of the Issuer for the financial period ended 30 November 2021; and - (iii) its report on the audited consolidated financial statements of the Issuer for the financial period ended 31 December 2021, in the form and context in which they are respectively included in this document and to act in such capacity in relation to this document.
+The report mentioned in limb (ii) above has been specifically prepared for the purpose of incorporation in this document.
+The report mentioned in limb (iii) above has not been prepared for the purpose of incorporation in this document but was instead prepared for the purpose of filing with ACRA as described in paragraph 4 of the section "General Information - Periodic Announcement of Financial Statements".